Gustavo1803/Gustavo1803.github.io/_pages/about.md

 ![Image 2](/images/truck_img_v2.jpg)

 ### 2. Ride-Hailing Services
 I investigate how private ride-hailing companies can enhance mobility in developing countries and promote greater use of rail systems in the United States.
-I am part of a collaborative team that works on projects between Uber and the University of Illinois, employing digital experiments to evaluate ride-to-connect policies.
+I am part of a collaborative team that works on projects between Uber and the University of Illinois, employing digital experiments to evaluate policies that use ride-hailing services.

 ![Image 1](/images/transport_img_v2.jpg)